Ares: Asia Minor

-In some parts of Asia Minor, Ares was a prominent oracular deity, something not found in any Hellennic cult to Ares or Roman cult to Mars.
+In some parts of Asia Minor, Ares was a prominent oracular deity, something not found in any Hellenic cult to Ares or Roman cult to Mars.
 Ares was linked in some regions or polities with a local god or cultic hero, and recognised as a higher, more prestigious deity than in mainland Greece.
 His cults in southern Asia Minor are attested from the 5th century BC and well into the later Roman Imperial era, at 29 different sites, and on over 70 local coin issues.
 He is sometimes represented on coinage of the region by the "Helmet of Ares" or carrying a spear and a shield, or as a fully armed warrior, sometimes accompanied by a female deity.
 In what is now western Turkey, the Hellenistic city of Metropolis built a monumental temple to Ares as the city's protector, not before the 3rd century BC.
 It is now lost, but the names of some of its priests and priestesses survive, along with the temple's likely depictions on coins of the province.